Apochrosi/Modding-Requests/README.md

 Another feature that I would like to see implemented that has a lot to to with these things here is for us to create or own technologies that enable special features for a species.
 I would for example like to be able to create a new technology that enables species modification for a species instead of it defaulting to the Gene tailoring tech or the Machine Template System tech.
 This would make it easier to make new custom buildable species as you could gain the ability earlier or later than your ability to modify your own species and robots.
 I would like for this to also affect planet preferences and allow us to change the tech needed to unlock this for a speciees as well.

 16 - Conditional Modifiers

-I would like to have the ability to give conditions to the modifiers of civics and ethics.
+The ability to give conditions to the modifiers of civics and ethics thus having them grant different bonuses depending on a predefined condition.

 For example make it possible to code the Idealistic Foundation civic so That if you have the democratic authority it grants +5% pop happiness while if you have the oligarchic authority it grants +5% influence from factions instead.
 The same should also apply to ethics as well.

 17 - Custom ethics icons in faction menu if pop ethic following is above certain percentage

 Would it be possible to make it for ethics in the faction menu that we have more than 0 pops following to turn change color or use a different icon.
 Currently it's a bit hard to at a glance see which ethics actually have any followers.
 This is especisally true when you are playing with a mod that add many more ethics into the game.

 18 - Authority trait restrictions